 Coronavirus: Italy-Ireland match is called off, IRFU confirms

-‘Not my job’ to get involved over rugby fixtures, according to Minister
+Six Nations match scheduled for March 7th will not take place amid virus fears

-Health workers wearing protective suits as the second batch of Malaysian nationals, evacuated from the Chinese city of Wuhan, the epicentre of the COVID-19 novel coronavirus outbreak, arrive at Kuala Lumpur International Airport in Sepang.
-Photograph: Muzzafar Kasim / Malaysia’s Ministry of Health / AFP
+A view of the Aviva Stadium, Dublin.
+The Six Nations match between Ireland and Italy, scheduled for March 7th in Dublin, has been postponed.
+Photograph: Donall Farmer/PA Wire

-The IRFU has confirmed the Italy-Ireland Six Nations match scheduled for March 7th is called off, amid concerns over coronavirus.
+The IRFU has confirmed the Italy-Ireland Six Nations match in Dublin scheduled for March 7th is called off, amid concerns over coronavirus.

 The rugby organisation confirmed the move following a meeting on Wednesday with Minister for Health Simon Harris.